- Location: Nevada

 To legally drive commercial vehicles in Nevada, you must have a commercial driver license (CDL).
 Obtaining the license isn't for the not-fully-committed, because there are multiple tests and forms and an overall lengthy process to achieve success.
 The Nevada Department of Motor Vehicles, however, has provided a number of valuable resources and training documents, along with information on how to complete all requirements satisfactorily.

 But first, who needs a commercial driver's license?
 Licenses are divided into classes, which regulate what types of vehicles can be legally driven by the license holder.
-These classes are set at the federal level and are described under the section titled: CDL Classes for Every State.
+These classes are set at the federal level.
 You must obtain a CDL if you want to drive any vehicles within those classes.